larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 Since they're playing it can you 1968?
 Well, in the 65 it it could have, it could have.
-This isn't PDP 6 era so it's pretty early I.
+This isn't PDP-6 era so it's pretty early I.
 I think it's probably 65 or
 66 kind of area.
 Oh
 now here we see a shot of the console